awj100/Routing.js/README.markdown

 * Do **not** modify the `Path.version` attribute.
 I will modify that manually when merging the request

 # Disclaimer #
-This code is provided with no warranty.
-While I strive to maintain backwards compatibility, the code is still under active development.
-As this is the case, some revisions may break break compatibility with earlier versions of the library.
-Please keep this in mind when using PathJS.
+This script is provided without warranty.
+As is, the script currently passes all its tests and so is believed to be fit for use.
+However, it is possible that the tests do not fulfil all possible scenarios and consequently further changes may be made which may break backwards compatibility.
+It should also be remembered that this script is not yet at version 1.

 # Copyright and Licensing #
-Copyright (c) 2011 Mike Trpcic, released under the MIT license.
+Copyright (c) 2014 Andrew Jameson, released under the MIT license.